 Swing and a Miss

 A good and recent example of this is Avengers: Endgame.
-Despite this film being solid in myriad ways, it also tried a fresh approach to time travel but didn’t quite stick the landing.
+Despite this film being solid in a myriad of ways, it also tried a fresh approach to time travel but didn’t quite stick the landing.
 In the movie, time travel is achieved through a combination of Iron Man’s genius and Ant Man’s Pym Particles.
 The particles allow one to access the microscopic world known as the Quantum Realm where the laws of time can be manipulated.
 This is feasible although I think Stark works out the method far too quickly and easily considering the weight of the achievement.
 Despite this, the logistics are fairly plausible in this universe.

 Things are taken a step further when it’s declared by Professor Hulk that the present can’t be altered by changing the past.
 Apparently, this is because whichever time someone travels to then becomes that person’s present.
 This bold statement in itself is a paradox that invites a multitude of questions.
 For a start, how we perceive time is subjective.
 Although that statement may be true for the time traveler, how does this affect those left behind?
 Does their timeline carry on as normal without them?
 What would happen to someone in the present if you killed them in the past?
 The statement suggests to me that new branches of time would be created but nothing is confirmed, and this doesn’t explain how Captain America is able to return to the spot he traveled back from at the end of the film.